coolriver/algorithms/issue1/ISSUE1.md

-    in math,we can easily get the result:(2N)!/(N)!.At worst,we can traverse all the available ways to figure out the best one.However,the number of the available may be huge!Assuming that,N values 10.Then (20)!/(10)! is approximately equal to 6.7e^11;If N values 100,the number of ways is more than 3e^93.A huge number,isn't it?The way simply traverse all the ways and figure out the best one seems extremely inefficient.So,we have to try other solutions.
+    in math,we can easily get the result:(2N)!/(N)!.At worst,we can traverse all the available ways to figure out the best one.However,the number of the available may be huge!Assuming that,N values 10.Then (20)!/(10)! is approximately equal to 6.7e^11;If N values 100,the number of ways is more than 3e^93.A huge number,is not it?The way simply traverse all the ways and figure out the best one seems extremely inefficient.So,we have to try other solutions.

 Solutions: